Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Gettin’ that warm glow of motherhood yet?"

-"Well…I will say this.
+"Well...
+I will say this.
 Adam sticks to me like a woodtick these days.
 He’s practically smothering me in doting affection.
-Which is nice, but…"
+Which is nice, but..."

 "He doesn’t do anything halfway."